day8/re-frame/docs/CodeWalkthrough.md

  - write and register query functions which implement nodes in a signal graph (query layer) (domino 4)
  - write Reagent view functions  (view layer)  (domino 5)

+## Next

+You should look at the todomvc example.